About Blood Cancers

-Click below on the pdf for the full report of "2014 Blood Cancer Facts".
+Click below on the pdf for the full report of "Blood Cancer in Canada Facts & Stats 2016".

 Alternatively, click on the links below to view statistics about each disease:

 - Pediatric Blood Cancers - Children Age 0 - 14

 - Adolescent Blood Cancers - Age 15 - 19

 An estimated 138,100 people in Canada are living with, or are in remission from, the following forms of blood cancer: